 In 1987, scientists William J. Mattson and Robert A. Haack in their paper “The Role of Drought in Outbreaks of Plant-eating Insects” suggested that insects can hear the sound emissions produced by trees and based on this sound determine whether or not a tree has any use for them.
 Trees emit sound during the cavitation process.
 It happens when water is traveling from the ground and up to the branches.
-Periods of drought result in less sound emissions and promote outbreaks of plant-eating fungi and insects, especially bark beetles and leaf feeders.
+Periods of drought result in fewer sound emissions and promote outbreaks of plant-eating fungi and insects, especially bark beetles and leaf feeders.

-According to the World Wide Fund, bird population will severely decrease in the near future.
+According to the World Wide Fund, bird populations will severely decrease in the near future.
 As a consequence, insect populations will thrive and the most voracious plant-eating ones will slowly eat away our forests, that in turn will result in a sharp drop in the production of fresh air on the planet.

 Inspired by these two papers, I started to wonder if it is possible to replace some of the bird species with artificial ones.
 I was curious to see if they would scare away the plant-eating insects and help to maintain ecological balance in a forest.
 In 2016 I installed 30 custom-made woodpeckers in a forest near Dusseldorf.
-Every week I visited the forest, documented the ‘health’ of the artificial woodpeckers and observed how the inhabitants of the forest interacted with them.
+Every week I visited the forest, documented the ‘health’ of the artificial woodpeckers, and observed how the inhabitants of the forest interacted with them.
 During this month 3 of my woodpeckers got destroyed.
 One of the woodpeckers might have been attacked by a squirrel.
 I found it destroyed next to a tree with some nut shells around it.
-Second one was upside down hanging on a tree.
-This one I set up near a tree with a bird nest to see if there will be some interaction.
+The second one was upside down hanging on a tree.
+This one I set up near a tree with a bird’s nest to see if there will be some interaction.
 The third one got destroyed by a violent storm.
 It was broken apart and hanging in a string on a branch.
-It was an emotional experience taking it down, it was still working, the woodpecker gave me the feeling of an injured animal struggling.
+It was an emotional experience taking it down, it was still working, and the woodpecker gave me the feeling of an injured animal struggling.

 – 2019 28 May – 2021.
 28. May, MAK – Museum of Applied Arts, Vienna, Design Lab, AT